Wavelyio/wavely-docs/index.md

-Hello this ia a test
+# Hello this ia a test

 *Test* **Test** ***Test***

----
-**NOTE**

-It works with almost all markdown flavours (the below blank line matters).

----

 test

 !!! note
-    Test note please ignore
+    Test note

 !!! danger "Danger"
-    This is a note
+    This is a dangerous note